 Useful links

-Located within the University of Sydney Faculty of Health Sciences, we bring together expertise from a range of disciplines and research areas to actively contribute to the challenges presented by the World Report on Disability (World Health Organization and the World Bank, 2011).
+Located within the University of Sydney Faculty of of Medicine and Health, School of Health Sciences, we bring together expertise from a range of disciplines and research areas to actively contribute to the challenges presented by the World Report on Disability (World Health Organization and the World Bank, 2011).

-Providing support to the WHO by generating and disseminating evidence on strengthening rehabilitation in health systems.
+Providing support to the WHO by collecting country and regional information on rehabilitation in universal health coverage (UHC) and in primary health care (PHC).
+(In Progress)

 People with disability are more likely to die from the novel coronavirus – but we can reduce this risk